Canon RF 85mm F1.4L VCM Review

 Canon RF 85mm F1.4L VCM Sample Images

 These images were shot using the Canon RF 85mm F1.4L VCM on the Canon EOS R5 Mark II.
+Follow the link to see full-resolution versions of a selection of images shot using the RF 85mm F1.4L VCM.

 A woman with long blond hair standing near some trees